matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 #### Rule 9, `m.room.base_capabilities`

 9. If type is `m.room.base_capabilities`:
-    1. If the `origin_server_ts` of the event granting the sender's capability is greater than the `origin_server_ts` of this event, reject.
+    1. If the sending server has an existing `m.room.base_capabilities` event and the `origin_server_ts` of the event granting the sender's capability is greater or equal than the `origin_server_ts` of this event, reject.
     2. If any of the properties `events_default`, `state_default`,
         `ban`, `redact`, `kick`, or `invite` in `content` are present and not a boolean, reject.